DylanPeti/vendor/README.md

 * Grunt, npm, SCSS, swig, sweetalert, bootstrap

 **Grunt:**
-I chose grunt as a task runner sass compilation and css linting.
+I chose grunt as a task runner for sass compilation and css linting.
 There were are other options to minify JS but decided not to for demo purposes and the applications size.

 **Passport:**
 Vendor utilises [passport](http://passportjs.org/) - simple authentication middleware.
 The app uses auth endpoints to handle its local strategy.
 On sign in, Passport will then invoke our configuration, passes the email and password to its verification method and checks for matching credentials in the database.
 AngularJS will either redirect a successful user to the welcome page or attach the error properties to the scope which will be available to the form via the ng-bind directive as validation feedback.
 The signup page works in similar fashion.